 Ragdoll newborn size: Approximately 3 oz (0.08505 kg)

 When they’re first born, Ragdoll kittens are usually around the same size as an average cat breed.
-They’ll be very smaller, measuring a few inches long at most, and it’s only as they get older that the differences will really begin to show.
+They’ll be much smaller, measuring a few inches long at most, and it’s when they get older that the differences will begin to show.

 Kittenhood: 3–6 Months

-This is usually regarded as the most beautiful time in a cat's life with its owners because 3 months is the average age when breeders give the Ragdoll kittens to their new families and when Ragdoll kittens leave their mother.
-If adult Ragdolls are majestic, Ragdoll kittens are absolutely adorable, which is amazing to live with, but new owners should remember that training is extremely important at this age.
+This is usually regarded as the most beautiful time in a cat’s life with its owners because 3 months is the average age when breeders give the Ragdoll kittens to their new families and when Ragdoll kittens leave their mother.
+If adult Ragdolls are majestic, Ragdoll kittens are adorable, which is fantastic to live with.
+Still, new owners should remember that training is crucial at this age.

-Most new pet parents find it difficult to set boundaries with Raggie kittens, precisely because they are so tiny and precious.
-Discipline goes both ways in this regard, as cat owners must learn to resist the big beautiful blue eyes of their new kitten and its playful behavior when it's time to teach them a lesson.
+Most new pet parents find it difficult to precisely set boundaries with Raggie kittens because they are so tiny and precious.
+Discipline goes both ways in this regard, as cat owners must learn to resist their new kitten’s big beautiful blue eyes and its playful behavior when it’s time to teach them a lesson.

 Grooming is another lesson that Ragdoll kittens must learn as early as possible.
-Owners should begin grooming their kittens very early on and they should have patience to get them used to being brushed and combed on a regular basis.
+Owners should begin grooming their kittens early and have the patience to get them used to being brushed and combed regularly.

-Find out more about caring for Ragdoll kittens in my book A Ragdolls Kittens Care Guide.
+Discover more about caring for Ragdoll kittens in my book, A Ragdolls Kittens Care Guide.

 Kitten Activity

-Ragdolls are very active cats and kittens between 3 and 6 months absolutely love to play.
-It is important that the new family has time to spend with the kitten and play with them as much as possible to grow their relationship.
-They need toys
+Ragdolls are very active cats, and kittens between 3 and 6 months love to play.
+It is vital that the new family has time to spend with the kitten and play with them as much as possible to grow their relationship.
+They need toys.

 However, it is crucial that they set boundaries.
-Playing in the early hours of the morning, for example, should be discouraged if the owners expect to sleep through the night with their Ragdoll cats in the house.
+For example, playing in the early morning hours should be discouraged if the owners expect to sleep through the night with their Ragdoll cats in the house.

 Rapid Growth: Weeks 5–12

-At this age, the Ragdoll cats can see and they can walk quite well.
-They are extremely playful and enjoy wrestling with their brothers and sisters.
-There's a lot of fun in the litter at that age.
+At this age, the Ragdoll cats can see and walk quite well.
+They are incredibly playful and enjoy wrestling with their brothers and sisters.
+There’s a lot of fun in the litter at that age.

 Ragdoll Kitten Development

 By the age of 2 months, Ragdoll kittens are expected to reach between 1.8 and 3.0 lbs.
 In just one month, they can double their body weight.
-Then, by 3 months, they should reach between 3.1 and 4.0 lbs and by the age of 4 months, 4.1 to 5.0.
-Progressively, by the age of 5 months, they should reach 5.1 to 6.0 lbs.
+Then, by 3 months, they should reach between 3.1 and 4.0 lbs, and by the age of 4 months, 4.1 to 5.0.
+Progressively, by 5 months, they should reach 5.1 to 6.0 lbs.

-Then, at the age of 6 months, when they enter adulthood, both males and females should have more than 6.0 lbs.
+Then, at 6 months, when they enter adulthood, both males and females should weigh more than 6.0 lbs.
 As mentioned above, there is a significant size difference between males and females.
-Adult male Ragdolls will grow up to be much larger than the females. **Please note - averages are exactly that - averages...there are cats that fall below and above the averages too.
+Adult male Ragdolls will grow up to be much larger than females. **Please note – averages are precisely that – averages… some cats fall below and above the averages too.

 3-month Size Comparison